ish/formish/docs-build/introduction.rst

 Select Field
 ^^^^^^^^^^^^

-This uses the 'noneOption' value to show 'Where do you live' by default but because we have set a default value, 'I live in the UK' is selected.
+This uses the 'none_option' value to show 'Where do you live' by default but because we have set a default value, 'I live in the UK' is selected.

 .. raw:: html